Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 Silently call to PSA from the abstraction layer
 -----------------------------------------------

-- Provide a new definition (conditionally on `USE_PSA_CRYPTO`) of wrapper functions in the abstraction layer, that calls PSA instead of the legacy crypto API.
+- Provide a new definition of wrapper functions in the abstraction layer, that calls PSA instead of the legacy crypto API.
 - Upside: changes contained to a single place, no need to change TLS or X.509 code anywhere.
 - Downside: tricky to implement if the PSA implementation is currently done on